 Check Description Profile and level Checks whether the video conforms to the MPEG-4 Part 2 Profile and Level specified by the user.
+Video Decoder Selects the decoder used to decode the stream.
+This can be either "Standard reference decoder" or "Optimized decoder".
+When you use the optimized decoder, the decoding is much faster than when using the reference decoder.
+Syntax checks are not available with the "optimized decoder".
 GOV Header Tests whether a Group Of VOP (GOV) header exists anywhere in the stream.
 This test is based on detecting the group_of_vop_start_code syntax element in the stream.
 Visual object sequence header Tests whether a VisualObjectSequence() header exists anywhere in the stream.
 This test is based on detecting the visual_object_sequence_start_code syntax element in the stream.
 Video object header Tests whether a video_object_start_code is present in the stream.
 AC prediction Tests whether the video sequence contains any macroblocks that use AC Prediction.
 This test is based on detecting the ac_pred_flag syntax element.
 Forward prediction Tests whether the video sequence contains any frames that use forward motion prediction (P-VOPs, B-VOPs and S-VOPs).
 Bidirectional prediction Tests whether the video sequence contains any B-VOPS.
 Quarter sample MV Tests whether quarter sample motion compensation is used, as determined by the quarter_sample element in the VideoObjectLayer() header.
 4MV block modes Tests whether the inter4v macroblock type is ever used in a P-VOP.
 Global motion compensation Tests whether the sprite_enable element in the VideoObjectLayer() header is set to GMC.
 This does not test whether GMC S-VOPs are actually ever used.
 Data partitioning Tests the value of the data_partitioned element in the VideoObjectLayer() header.
 Macroblocks in Data partitioned streams have motion vectors coded separately from texture (DCT) information.
 Resync markers Tests for the presence of resync markers in coded VOPs, as determined by the resync_marker_disable element in the VideoObjectLayer() header.
 RVLC Tests whether Reversible Variable Length Codes are in use, as determined by the reversible_vlc element in the VideoObjectLayer() header.
 Reversible VLCs give greater opportunity for error correction at the expense of slightly lower coding efficiency.